NextronSystems/aurora-agent-manual/usage/usage.rst

 Run Aurora as Service
 ---------------------

-To install Aurora as a service, use the ``--install`` flag and see the chapter :doc:`installation </usage/installation>` for more details.
+To install Aurora as a service, use the ``--install`` flag and see the chapter :ref:`usage/installation:installation` for more details.

 A typical installation on systems that have limited hardware resources could look like this.